Best practices: pools

 Configure pools to use spot instances for clusters that support interactive development or jobs that prioritize cost savings over reliability.

 Tagging pools to the correct cost center allows you to manage cost and usage chargeback.
 You can use multiple custom tags to associate multiple cost centers to a pool.
 However, it’s important to understand how tags are propagated when a cluster is created from pools.
-As shown in the following diagram, tags from the pools propagate to the underlying cloud provider instances, but the cluster’s tags do not.
+Tags from pools propagate to the underlying cloud provider instances, but the cluster’s tags do not.
 Apply all custom tags required for managing chargeback of the cloud provider compute cost to the pool.

 Pool tags and cluster tags both propagate to Databricks billing.
 You can use the combination of cluster and pool tags to manage chargeback of Databricks Units.